oddy-bassey/transaction/README.md

 * H2 Database (in memory)
 * Junit5

-Accessing customer APIs
+Accessing Transaction APIs
 -
 The bank transaction APIs can be accessed using the OpenAPI doc.
 This documentation is located on the route: **http://localhost:8087/swagger-ui/index.html** <br>
 ![alt text](https://github.com/oddy-bassey/transaction/blob/main/src/main/resources/screen_shots/transc_doc.PNG?raw=true)

-Accessing customer database (H2)
+Accessing Transaction database (H2)
 -
 This service makes use of H2 in memory database for storing the bank transaction data.
 The database can be accessed at **http://localhost:8087/h2-console/** <br>
 **Credentials**